jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

 ### 44 Purpose
 The purpose of this subpart is to—
-  (a) define the terms large and specified not-for-profit entity for the purposes of various enactments that refer to section 45 or 46; and
+  (a) define the terms large and specified not-for-profit entity for the purposes of various enactments that refer to section 45 or 46.
-  (b) provide for certain monetary amounts to be amended, from time to time, to take into account inflation.
+  (b)

 ### 45 Meaning of large
 (1) For the purposes of an enactment that refers to this section, an entity (other than an overseas company or a subsidiary of an overseas company) is large in respect of an accounting period if at least 1 of the following paragraphs applies:ExampleABC Limited has an accounting period of 1 April 2014 to 31 March 2015.The balance dates of the 2 preceding periods are 31 March 2013 and 31 March 2014.
 As at 31 March 2013, ABC Limited and its subsidiaries had total assets of $50 million.
 As at 31 March 2014, those total assets were $55 million.During the period 1 April 2012 to 31 March 2013, ABC Limited and its subsidiaries had total revenue of $25 million.
 During the period 1 April 2013 to 31 March 2014, that total revenue was $35 million.
 Given that the $30 million threshold in paragraph (b) is crossed in only 1 of those preceding periods, paragraph (b) is not satisfied.
 ABC Limited is not a large company in relation to the accounting period of 1 April 2014 to 31 March 2015.